Shoes01/gameattempt2/ROADMAP.md

-## PROJECTILE BRANCH
-The weapon component will use the entity_factory() to create a projectile.
-The factory will create a projectile Entity with the following:
-  - name, char, color
-  - projectile component: speed, damage
-    - path and moves_with_player are set after the fact (entity needs a faction component!)
-  - location component: the first tile on the path
-  - ai component: simply moves to a new tile

-Player projectiles move on the enemy's turn.
-Vice versa.

-Need to rewrite how damage is done, as the gun is not the one doing damage.
-    Damage_type: pulse_laser
-        The "entity" that is created should be more of a manager.
-It has no location.
-        It is given a path and a speed.
-It deals damage to first target in the path.
-(Also draws a line)

-    Damage_type: ballistic
-        The "entity" that is created is a moving bullet.
-        When it moves into something blockable, it deals damage.

-    Damage_type: missile
-        The "entity" that is created is a moving missile.
-        It is given the tile where the player is currently standing at the start of the turn.
-        It updates position at the beginning of every turn.
-            This allows the player to outurn the missile, or to put an obstacle between them and it.

 # BUG #
 Not moving spends no time, so the player may shoot indefinitely.
 APs need to be zeroed after the move phase.

-# EVENT QUEUE BUG #
-When the last entity has their turn, the queue is empty... so how do we decide when the turn is over?

-# TICKS PER TURN #
-Entities can't overload their turn.
-Their speed means "moves per turn", and will never go into the negatives.

-# TURN ORDER #
-Player Turn and Enemy Turn seem to be artificial, or at least only serve to ensure everyone gets their turn.

-Things that move on Player Turn:
-Player controlled entities
-Enemey fired projectiles

-Things that move on Enemy Turn:
-Enemy controlled entities
-Enemy fired projectiles

 ## ROAD MAP
 - [x] Momentum Based Momement